Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Data and Method

 where $A_{\lambda} = E(B-V)~\kappa_{\lambda}$, with $E(B-V)$ being the color excess, $\kappa_{\lambda}$ is in the form of the \cite{calzetti00} curve with a variable slope, $\delta$, following the parametrization of \cite{noll09b} and \cite{salim18}:

-in which, $R_{V,Calz}$ = 4.05 \citep{calzetti00}, and $D_{\lambda}$ is a Drude profile for the UV bump \citep{fitzpatrick86}, with a fixed central wavelength (2175\,$\AA$) and width (350\,$\AA$; \citealt{salim18}).
+in which, $\kappa_{Calz}$ is the \cite{calzetti00} attenuation curve (their Equation 4), $R_{V,Calz}$ = 4.05 \citep{calzetti00}, and $D_{\lambda}$ is a Drude profile (a bell-shaped curve that is broader with longer tails compared to a Gaussian profile) for the UV bump \citep{fitzpatrick86}, with a fixed central wavelength (2175\,$\AA$) and width (350\,$\AA$; \citealt{salim18}).
 In this parametrization, the flexibility in $\delta$ (\texttt{dust\_index} parameter in our modified \texttt{Prospector} script) accounts for various effects, such as scattering and dust grain properties (size distribution, etc).
 We note that the variable attenuation curve slope is applied to one of the two dust components of the \cite{charlotfall00} model - the young stars ($<10\,$Myr) dust attenuation curve has a fixed slope of $-1$, as default.
 However, this assumption means that the output $\delta$ from the SED fitting is not always the same as the slope of the effective attenuation curve at the time of observations, as it corresponds to only one of the dust components.
 This can be seen in the middle panel of Figure~\ref{fig:slopes_comp}.
 The effective dust attenuation curve is a combination of the attenuation curves of the two dust components, and depends on the star formation history and age of the galaxy.

 In \texttt{Prospector}, we adopt a uniform prior with minimum (min) and maximum (max) values of $-1$ and 0.4 for \texttt{dust\_index}, and a truncated normal prior with min$=0$, max$=4$, mean$=0.3$, and $\sigma=1$ for \texttt{dust2} (dust optical depth of old stars).
 Dust optical depth of young stars (\texttt{dust1}) is tied to \texttt{dust2} with a coefficient modeled as a truncated normal distribution with min$=0$, max$=2$, mean$=1$, and $\sigma=0.3$.
 Finally, the UV bump amplitude is modeled with a uniform prior between 0 and 6, following \cite{salim18}.
 The UV bump amplitude can be highly uncertain in photometric data fitting, and hence, is not the focus of this work.